We are getting lots of people enquiring as to whether we are open at the moment.

 If you are doing any shopping from Amazon, please go through our Amazon Smile page and Parham Airfield Museum will get a donation at no extra cost to you.

 If an Amazon shopper enters the site via the Smile portal, they get all the same experience, prices etc etc but Amazon will donate to their chosen charity 0.5% of all purchases made.

 In these difficult times for the museum, when we are all shopping more on line, this seems too good a chance to miss!

 Read more on Amazon Smile - Extra Income for the Museum

-If you would like to receive emails from Parham Airfield Museum including newsletters, details of upcoming events and occasional details of our fundraising schemes, please email firstname.lastname@example.org to be added to our mailing list.
+If you would like to receive emails from Parham Airfield Museum including newsletters, details of upcoming events and occasional details of our fundraising schemes, please click here:-

 As the temperature here in Parham soars, we hope that your spirits do too.